LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Aime's Timeline.md

 0   | Mazikeen is born to Lucius and Lilith Crestwood 7   | Mazikeen is sent to the courts of Young Duchess Roderika to serve as a lady of the court after her father leaves for war
-8   | Mazikeen enters the tuition of her uncle, the spymaster of Theg Doruhl 23 | Lucius is slain by Ven-Dryk during the reclamation of Brokvar - Mazikeen vows vengeance on his murderer 26 | Mazikeen departs for Brokvar
+8   | Mazikeen enters the tuition of her uncle, the spymaster of Theg Doruhl 23 | Lucius is slain by Ven-Dryk during the reclamation of Brokvar - Mazikeen vows vengeance on Ven-Dryk 26 | Mazikeen departs for Brokvar
+27 | Mazikeen meets Lupella while travelling the coast.
+The two enter a